ccp5UK/dl-poly/documentation/source/UserManual/coarse_graining.rst

    (derived from RDF:s) will be produced, along with RDFDAT.
 They are structured in the same manner and format as their intramolecular counterparts.
-The user can then convert the VDWTAB file into a correctly formatted TABLE file by using the utility called pmf2tab.f (subject to compilation; found in DL_POLY_5 directory utility) as follows.
+The user can then convert the VDWTAB file into a correctly formatted TABVDW file by using the utility called pmf2tab.f (subject to compilation; found in DL_POLY_5 directory utility) as follows.